apple/axlearn/axlearn/ft/README.md

 The agents must also propagate failures so that all trainers restart together.
 This allows the restarted trainers to call `jax.distributed.initialize` again and rebuild the device mesh.

 ## Design concerns

-The detailed design is at https://quip-apple.com/OmjBANP33L0c.
-After the implemetation completes, we will enrich this README to replace it.

 ### How agents monitor trainers